srlabs/Certiception/README.md

 * Support placing honey templates on existing CAs
 * Implement support for more ESC misconfigurations (e.g. ESC3 and ESC8)
-* Implement additional hardening options against exploitation
+* Implement additional safeguards and hardening options to prevent things going wrong
 * Use lower privilege accounts instead of enterprise admin
 * Add less suspicious error message on denied CSRs
 * Investigate and mitigate ways of fingerprinting Certiception